 Section 249.
 Preventive Measures Against Violence and Sanctions on Fraternities and Other Student Organization. - The following provisions of the CHED Order No. 4, s.
-1995185 shall be implemented in the University:
+1995188 shall be implemented in the University:

 - 249.1.
 Suggested preventive measures; - 249.2.
 Monthly meeting of heads of fraternities in a Council of Equals; - 249.3.
-Regular gatherings of fraternity members through sports, cultural events and joint community projects where there are cross memberships;
+Regular gatherings of fraternity members through sports, cultural events and joint community projects where there are cross memberships; - 249.4.
+Reporting of a potential conflict to the head of the fraternity as a standard procedure.
+The head in turn will patch it up with his/her counterpart; - 249.5.
+Internal policing by the fraternities themselves; and

-185 "Preventive Measures Against Violence and Sanctions on Fraternities and Other Student Organizations".
+188 "Preventive Measures Against Violence and Sanctions on Fraternities and Other Student Organizations".